rowletontop/file_sync_script/README.md

 - Skips files that start with a specified prefix
 - Logs all file operations to a log file

+# Tips
+- Run this script in a schedule using

 # Requirements
 - Python 3.x
 - os, hashlib, shutil, and datetime modules (included with Python)